JanHerca/urantiapedia/output/wikijs/article/Richard_S_Omura/The_Rise_of_Spiritual_Technology.md

 The technique of contacting God, worshipful meditation, is another nugget of truth that should be used more.
 Some people have difficulties in effectively negotiating this process.
 The problem may stem from false preconceptions and the tendency to confuse mystic meditation with spiritual meditation.
 One of the more common reasons some people cannot meditate for longer than a few minutes is “mind chatter” and the inability to simply sit still doing nothing.
 Mantras and chanting are two “low-tech” methods that were developed to counter these problems.
 Newer methods and updates of old practices based on newer sources of information such as _The Urantia Book_ are constantly being developed.

 **What Is Worshipful Meditation?** Contact with the divine presence: “_The great challenge to modern man is to achieve better communication with the divine Monitor that dwells within the human mind.
-Man’s greatest adventure in the flesh consists in the well-balanced and sane effort to advance the borders of self-consciousness out through the dim realms of embryonic soul-consciousness in a wholehearted effort to reach the borderland of spirit-consciousness—contact with the divine presence._” [[UB 196:3.31](/en/The_Urantia_Book/196#p3_31)]
+Man’s greatest adventure in the flesh consists in the well-balanced and sane effort to advance the borders of self-consciousness out through the dim realms of embryonic soul-consciousness in a wholehearted effort to reach the borderland of spirit-consciousness—contact with the divine presence. . . ._” [[UB 196:3.31](/en/The_Urantia_Book/196#p3_34)]

 An attempt to communicate with God: “ . . . _Worship is, therefore, the act of the material mind’s assenting to the attempt of its spiritualizing self, under the guidance of the associated spirit, to communicate with God as a faith son of the Universal Father._” [[UB 5:3.8](/en/The_Urantia_Book/5#p3_8)]